eCard delivery in progress. Please do not leave or refresh the page

 Displaced women are the first victims

-Analysed and verified over several months, the 2023 care data presented in the report "We are calling for help" show that 91% of victims treated with MSF assistance in DRC were admitted in the province of North Kivu, where clashes between the M23 group, the Congolese army and their respective allies have been raging since late 2021, forcing hundreds of thousands of civilians to flee.
+Analysed and verified over several months, the 2023 care data presented in the report "We are calling for help" (click here to download) show that 91% of victims treated with MSF assistance in DRC were admitted in the province of North Kivu, where clashes between the M23 group, the Congolese army and their respective allies have been raging since late 2021, forcing hundreds of thousands of civilians to flee.

 The vast majority of victims (17,829) were treated in the displacement sites around Goma, which continued to grow throughout 2023.